WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 ## function and predicates
 - invocations are type-checked to ensure the actual arguments are not disjoint from the formal arguments
 - they can be overloaded, but need to be unambiguously resolved by the type checker
-- what defaults are used for x:X is it set or one???
 ```
 When declaring a set variable, the default is one, so in a declaration